 - a.
-Provide extensive academic and career advising opportunities for all students by: - Expanding student tutoring services to include enhanced online and face-to-face tutoring at all College locations - 2.
-Expanding advising services by assigning program-specific faculty advisors - b.
-Expand the Beacon Early Alert System to include a case management model of service delivery - c.
+Provide extensive academic and career advising opportunities for all students by: - i.
+Expanding student tutoring services to include enhanced online and face-to-face tutoring at College locations - ii.
+Expanding advising services by assigning program-specific faculty mentors - b.
+Expand the College's Early Alert System to include a case management model of service delivery - c.
 Develop and implement a comprehensive financial aid and admissions communication plan to ensure that students are aware of documents needed to complete applications and to inform them when documents are received and processed - d.
-Implement a web-based class schedule planning solution for use by students and counselors/advisors - e.
-Embed employability skills in college-level coursework by implementing 5G Power Skills across the curriculum - f.
-Implement the institution's Quality Enhancement Plan
+Conduct a comprehensive redesign of the Highlands Campus Student Services and Classroom Complex - e.
+Implement the institution's Quality Enhancement Plan, Panther PATHways: Increasing Attainment through Access

-Formulate Responsive Programs that Meet Community Needs
+2 Formulate Responsive Programs that Meet Community Needs

 - a.
 Develop initiatives to include pathway connections for middle/high school students interested in enrolling at SFSC - b.
-Establish a summer theatre camp - c.
-Establish new educational partnerships that support SFSC programs - d.
-Increase the number of evening and weekend course offerings
+Establish new educational partnerships that support SFSC programs - c.
+Increase the number of evening and weekend course offerings - d.
+Develop and offer a new program in surgical technology a.
+Create an office of undergraduate research

-Provide Students with an Engaging Learning Experience Within and Beyond the Classroom
+3 Provide Students with an Engaging Learning Experience Within and Beyond the Classroom